ustwo/engineering-blog/src/content/articles/empower-your-application-with-langchain-langraph-and-bedrock-part-2/index.md

 cta_prefix: Take your AI interactions to the next level with LangGraph, a powerful tool for managing complex workflows in AI-driven apps.
 ---

-# Empower your application with Langchain, Langraph and Bedrock - Part 2: Moving Beyond Simple Chats

 Now, let’s shift gears and talk about more complex scenarios—moving beyond basic chat interfaces.
 Imagine this: an app that offers you recipe suggestions based on a photo you take of your fridge or pantry.
 Seems futuristic, right?
 But this type of application is [already within reach](https://www.linkedin.com/posts/ustwo-_sproutiful-ustwoai-guthealth-activity-7239277625494405120-OJd1/), and it’s a great example of how we can push the boundaries of AI-driven experiences.

 This isn’t just a simple Q\&A chatbot anymore.
 Here, we’re dealing with image recognition, context understanding, and potentially multiple steps in the interaction.
 The app needs to understand what’s in the photo, possibly ask follow-up questions to clarify details (Is that fresh basil or spinach?
 Are those eggs still good?), and ultimately provide a tailored recipe recommendation.